 Durie Hill Underground Elevator

-A special treat going back in time and unique in the southern hemisphere!
+A special treat going back in time and unique for its kind!

-Beyond the City Bridge, Durie Hill’s pedestrian tunnel leads to the historic Durie Hill Underground Elevator.
+Beyond the City Bridge, Durie Hill’s 213 metre long pedestrian tunnel leads to the historic Durie Hill Underground Elevator.

 The Durie Hill Underground Elevator was built to provide residents of the garden suburb easier access to the growing city.
 Built in 1919, it is New Zealands only public underground Elevator and is still used on a daily basis by locals and visitors.